 In summary, this is not just a little more dangerous than the flu, but it is also not 20-40x as deadly as others claim.The Coronavirus, by my estimate, has a death rate of around .42%, on average.
 In a normal year the flu has a death rate of approximately .10% and in the bad flu season of 2016/2017 it was .14%.
 This implies Coronavirus is about 3x as deadly as the flu in a bad season.
 However, I’ll share some stats later that will show that the virus might actually infect older people at a higher rate than younger people.
 If this is true, this fact, combined with higher death rates among those 70+, explains how COVID-19 can overall be 3x as deadly as the flu, but only 1.2 – 2.5x as deadly for any specific age group.
 The heavier concentration of older people in the sample raises the overall death rate.

 In addition to the higher death rate, Coronavirus is also more contagious.
+This is why quarantining is so important and why things like dating should be put on hold, although there are some rules you can follow for hopefully a virus-free interaction with someone you love.
 In the tough flu season of 2016/2017, 14.5 percent of the entire population was infected and there were 61,000 deaths.
 It is hard to know what percentage of the population would be infected if we didn’t lock things down and were business as usual.
 We do know that COVID-19 is more infectious and spreads more quickly than the flu.
 Someone with the flu infects, on average, 1.4 people, while COVID-19 infects 2.3.
 On the Princess Diamond cruise ship almost 20 percent of the entire population was infected within days.
 Granted it is a confined space, but it multiplied fast.

 Even if we use 14.5% (% of population infected by the flu) at the low end and 80% of the population at the high-end we get a range of between 200k – 1 million deaths in the US.
 Based on what I’ve learned I would take the midpoint and estimate 600k deaths.
 That implies, COVID-19, if left unchecked, would kill 1 in every 545 people (.18%) in America.